v0.5.0

 ];

-// Create a table with sorting
+// Create table instance with sorting plugin

-const table = reactiveTable(data, columns, {
+const table = reactiveTable(data, columns).use(

-sorting: reactiveSorting({
+reactiveSorting({

 // Optional: Initial column sorting state